 - A second boil appears.

-- You have a heart murmur, diabetes, any problem with your immune system or use immune suppressing medications (for example corticosteroids or chemotherapy) and you develop a boil.
+- You have a heart murmur, diabetes or any problem with your immune system or use immune suppressing medications (for example corticosteroids or chemotherapy) and you develop a boil.

 - Boils usually do not need immediate emergency attention.
 If you are in poor health and you develop high temperature and chills along with the infection, you should seek urgent medical advice.